Joel-Singh/denison-alt-text-generation/README.md

-Quick and dirty node script to take in a reporting project article web link, download it locally with HTTrack, modify the images to have alt text by calling to the OpenAI api, and the converting it all to a pdf.
+Quick and dirty node script to take in a reporting project article web link, download it locally with HTTrack, modify the images to have alt text by calling to the OpenAI api, and then converting it all to a pdf.

 This is a rough script, forgetting the trailing `/` in your url or even looking at it wrong would break it.
 Additionally, it will almost definitely not work on